 Like many other American leaders during the Cold War, Reagan believed that the spread of communism anywhere threatened freedom everywhere.
 As a result, his administration was eager to provide financial and military aid to anticommunist governments and insurgencies around the world.
 This policy, applied in nations including Grenada, El Salvador and Nicaragua, was known as the Reagan Doctrine.

 In November 1986, it emerged that the White House had illegally sold arms to Iran in an effort to win the freedom of U.S. hostages in Lebanon, and then diverted money from the sales to Nicaraguan rebels known as the Contras.
 The Iran-Contra affair, as it became known, resulted in the convictions—later reversed—of Reagan’s national security adviser, John Poindexter, and Marine Lt.
 Col. Oliver North, a member of the National Security Council.

 Despite its mixed track record, a majority of Americans still believed in the conservative agenda by the late 1980s.
 When Ronald Reagan left office in 1989, he had the highest approval rating of any president since Franklin D. Roosevelt.
 In 1988, Reagan’s vice president, George H. W. Bush, soundly defeated Massachusetts Governor Michael Dukakis in the presidential election.

 In some respects, the popular culture of the 1980s reflected the era's political conservatism.
-For many people, the embodiment of the decade was the "yuppie": a baby boomer with a college education, a good-paying job and expensive taste.
+For many people, the embodiment of the decade was the young, urban professional, or “yuppie,” a baby boomer with a college education, a good-paying job and expensive taste.